How Do Fraud Alerts Affect Credit?

 When you place a fraud alert on your Experian credit report, Experian automatically notifies the other two national credit bureaus (TransUnion and Equifax) to add alerts to the credit reports they keep on you.

-- Temporary fraud alert: This is sometimes called an initial fraud alert.
-If you suspect your personal information has been used fraudulently, or even just worry that it may be subject to abuse because of suspicious account activity or a data breach, you can add a temporary fraud alert to your credit report.
-Unless you decide to remove it sooner, a temporary fraud alert will stay on your credit reports for one year and then expire.
+• Initial fraud alert: If you suspect your personal information has been used fraudulently, or even just worry that it may be subject to abuse because of suspicious account activity or a data breach, you can add an initial fraud alert to your credit report.
+Unless you decide to remove it sooner, an initial fraud alert will stay on your credit reports for one year and then expire.
 You can renew it as many times as you like.

-- Active-duty fraud alert: U.S. service members can use an active-duty fraud alert to inform potential lenders that they are on assignment and that their identities should be confirmed before processing any loan or credit applications.
-Service members have the option of including a contact phone number in the alert.
-Like a temporary alert, an active-duty fraud alert remains on your credit report for one year unless you choose to remove it.
+• Active-duty alert: U.S. service members can use an active-duty alert to inform potential lenders that they are on assignment and that their identities should be confirmed before processing any loan or credit applications.
+Like an initial fraud alert, an active-duty alert remains on your credit report for one year unless you choose to remove it sooner.

 How a Fraud Alert Can Impact Getting Credit